Alaska state law places restrictions on delta-8 THC and makes it illegal.

-Measure 8 did not, however, establish a framework for the operation of medical cannabis dispensaries in the state, nor did it permit the use or possession of marijuana for medical purposes outside of a patient’s home.
+Measure 8 did not, however, set up a way for medical marijuana dispensaries to work in the state, nor did it allow patients to use or carry marijuana outside of their homes for medical reasons.

 In other words, even with a doctor’s recommendation, patients were unable to legally buy medicinal marijuana and frequently had to turn to items from the illicit black market

-As a result of Ballot Measure 2 (Alaska Marijuana Legalization), which received a majority of the vote in 2014, recreational marijuana use is now permitted in Alaska.
+Ballot Measure 2 (Alaska Marijuana Legalization), which got most of the votes in 2014, means that people can now use marijuana for fun in Alaska.

 Measure 2 on the ballot makes it legal for adults over 21 to consume, possess, buy, sell, and distribute recreational cannabis.
 The legislation becomes effective in February 2015.